Prakhar88/number-guessing-game/README.md

 # 🎮 Number Guessing Game

 A simple Python command-line game where the user tries to guess a randomly generated number.
+This version tracks your score and number of rounds played.

 ## 🚀 How to Run